dranem05/thinkscripts-pub/README.md

 How Do I Install/Update ThinkScripts?
 -------------------------------------

+#### Downloading the script(s)

+Enumerated below are a few ways to obtain these scripts:

+1. Clone this project in the following ways:
+   1. Click on the `Clone in Desktop` link located on the right sidebar on GitHub
+   2. Run `git clone https://github.com/dranem05/thinkscripts-pub.git` locally
+2. Download an untracked version of these files:
+   1. Click on the `Download ZIP` link located on the right sidebar on GitHub
+   2. Unzip the dowloaded archive to a local directory
+3. Download a specific script:
+   1. Navigate to the file on GitHub
+   2. Click on the source file
+   3. Click on `Raw` to download the file

 #### Installing

 1. Download this project into a local directory
 2. Fire up TOS
 3. Open up a chart